CLI reference¶

 Options:

---yes confirm removal of legacy coordd.service
+--yes confirm removal of coordd.service

 -h, --help Show this message and exit.